Dumbbell Decline Fly

 Dumbbell Decline Fly Benefits

-- Targets the lower portion of the chest muscles
+- Targets the lower (sternal) chest with a deep stretch

 Dumbbell Decline Fly Muscles Worked